Crying at whales; dolphin and whale watching; magical nature connection

 What we didn’t know was that the ferry, The Pride of Bilbao (sadly decommissioned in 2010) was equipped to monitor the sea conditions for dolphins!

-The top deck was painted with comparative size indicators of various cetaceans from the Blue Whale down; clever ways for scientists to obtain monitoring data during a ferry journey at the same time as raising public awareness about these amazing marine creatures we understand so little of.
+The top deck was painted with comparative size indicators of various cetaceans from the Blue Whale down, an excellent way to raise public awareness about these amazing marine creatures we know so little of, at the same time as providing clever ways for scientists to obtain data during each ferry journey.

 Sunset serenity

-On the outbound sailing I left my friends to some after-dinner privacy and went out to the top deck to watch the sun go down.
-It was an average sunset but there was a deep calm on deck.
+On the outbound sailing I went outside to watch the sun go down in solitude.
+It was a gentle though golden sunset and there was a deep calm on deck.

-The sea was rolling but quiet with a gentle, hair-ruffling wind.
+The sea was rolling but quiet with a soft, hair-ruffling wind.
 It was a powerfully rejuvenating few minutes, just me, the air and the ocean.

-However the tranquillity was shattered by the sudden crack of the tannoy – there had been a sighting to starboard.
+The tranquillity was suddenly shattered by the strident crack of a tannoy – there had been a sighting to starboard.

 I dashed to the right hand side of the boat, scanning the sea.
 Nothing.